World Day to Combat Desertification and Drought

 To celebrate World Day to Combat Desertification and Drought, various events and activities are organized to emphasize land conservation and sustainable management practices.
 Activities may include tree planting drives to combat soil erosion, expert panel discussions on best land management practices, educational workshops, and awareness drives aimed at encouraging individual participation, and promoting innovative solutions to address these pressing environmental concerns.
 The observance serves as a reminder to every South African of the critical role we play in combating desertification and alleviating the adverse effects of drought that threaten our land, livelihoods, and future generations.
 The World Day to Combat Desertification and Drought is observed in June 17th every year.

-Facts about World Day to Combat Desertification and Drought
+Top 8 Facts for 2026 World Day to Combat Desertification and Drought in South Africa

 Top things to do in South Africa for this observance